 4) Donate to International Rescue Committee.

 This is the most conventional thing to do–it’s tax-deductible and all.
 Of course there’s some overhead, and not all your cash will go to help people.
 But I can definitely vouch for the IRC.

 In the short time I was on Mytilene, they did two substantially great things at Kara Tepe: laid down gravel to keep the dust down in the camp, and built shower stalls for women.
 Since then, they’ve done even more, such as running buses to spare refugees the 40-mile walk across the island.

 Giorgos of Angalia also had a fantastic story about an IRC rep handing him an envelope full of cash earlier in the summer, on the first day Greece kicked in the capital controls–Giorgos had donated money waiting in the bank, but couldn’t withdraw it.
 IRC gave him 5K euros to buy food.

 Many thanks in advance, and even if you can’t help now, at least keep these refugees in your thoughts.

 ADDITIONALLY, for anyone with contacts in Greece: Information is in very short supply for refugees.
 Here is a Greek-Arabic phrase list–please distribute to anyone you know working with refugees in Greece.
-And here is a map of Mytiline island, with the various camps marked.
-Also please distribute.
-(And here is a Google map, for online reference.)
+Also, please share this map of Mytiline island (PDF, good for printing; JPG, good for viewing on phones), with the various camps marked.
+And here is a Google map, for online reference.